nih-cfde/organization/infrastructure/OnboardingWorkflow.md

   - Use the edit feature to add them and issue a pull request.
 For help with pull requests, see the [GitHub Usage Guide](./GitHubUsage.md)

+### Check Slack Invite

+If 'Slack Invite Accepted?' is unchecked:
+  - Go to [the admin page for slack](https://cfdeworkspace.slack.com/admin/invites#pending) (you may need to log into your Slack account)
+  - If their invitation has moved to 'Accepted Invitations', click the checkbox
+  - You can search for them using their email address in column J
+  - Check the 'Slack Invite Accepted?' box for each person you added

  ### Check GitHub Invite